 Exercises civil liberties.

 Gun ownership exercises a fundamental individual right under the U.S. Constitution.
-For most upstanding citizens, owning a gun is as important to them as maintaining freedom of speech, the press, and religion, among others.
+For most upstanding citizens, owning a gun is as important to them as maintaining freedom of speech, the press, religion, among others.
 In fact, three quarters of gun owners believe that the right to bear arms is paramount to their freedom.
-No wonder gun owners take it personally when gun control laws infringe on this right, thus impeding efforts to acquire firearms and protect themselves and their families.
+No wonder gun owners take it personally when gun control laws appear to infringe on this right, thus impeding efforts to acquire firearms and protect themselves and their families.
 Plus, there’s the risk that certain proposed background checks may require government databases to keep gun owners’ personal information indefinitely.
 This could lead to future database searches unrelated to the information when it was first collected.
-Talk about an unfair invasion of privacy!
+This understandably can be perceived as an unfair invasion of privacy.

 Unintended consequences of ineffective gun restrictions.

 When the law meant to protect you is, instead, turning you into prey, it’s understandable to want to take self-defense into your own hands.
 In Chicago, where there are bans on assault rifles and high-capacity magazines, and where gun shops were banned until 2012, gun control laws are not proving effective.
 Though the city has some of the toughest gun restrictions in place, it suffers from rising gun and gang violence.
 Chicago is just one example of many cities where law-abiding citizens are paying the price – with their lives – of ineffective gun control laws.

 The Bottom Line: Gun control laws keep people safer, and self-preservation is why gun owners have guns to begin with.
 With that, law-abiding gun owners still have the Constitutional right to protect themselves against crime and should not be penalized for the actions of others.
 How would you feel about keeping a gun in your house?